apache/druid/docs/development/extensions-core/k8s-jobs.md

 The K8s extension builds a pod spec for each task using the specified pod adapter.
 All jobs are natively restorable, they are decoupled from the Druid deployment, thus restarting pods or doing upgrades has no effect on tasks in flight.
 They will continue to run and when the overlord comes back up it will start tracking them again.

+## Kubernetes Client Mode

+### "Direct" K8s API Interaction per task *(Default)*

+Task lifecycle code in Druid talks directly to the Kubernetes API server for all operations that require interaction with the Kubernetes cluster.

+### `SharedInformer` "Caching" *(Experimental)*

+Enabled by setting `druid.indexer.runner.k8s.useSharedInformer=true`, this mode uses Fabric8 `SharedInformer` objects for monitoring state changes in the remote K8s cluster, reducing the number of direct API calls to the Kubernetes API server.
+This can greatly reduce load on the API server, especially in environments with a high volume of tasks.

+This mode is experimental and should be used with caution in production until it has been vetted more thoroughly by the community.

+The core idea is to use two SharedInformers—one for jobs and one for pods—to watch for changes in the remote K8s cluster.
+These informers maintain a local cache of jobs and pods that tasks can query.
+The informers can also notify listeners when changes occur, allowing tasks to react to state changes without polling the API server or creating per-task watches on the K8s cluster.

 ## Configuration